AbSciBio/remote-work/README.md

 ### Establish a Communications Strategy

 Transparency is key when transition to remote collaboration.
-Team members expect frequent updates as leaders iterate on their communication plan
+Team members expect frequent updates as leaders iterate on their communication plan.

 ### Consolidate Communication Tools